A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Introduction

 \section{Introduction}

 \emph{Gaia} is an astrometric space mission surveying over 2 billion stars in the Milky Way \citep{Prusti:2016}.
-Its main mission operated from July 2014 through December 2019, and its extended mission is planned to operate through January 2025.
+Its main mission operated from July 2014 through December 2019, and its extended mission operated through January 2025.
 The data products and catalogs generated from the photometry, astrometry, and spectroscopy from \emph{Gaia} are shared publicly in data releases that occur every several years.

 In previous \emph{Gaia} data releases, all catalog parameters were produced using single-star models \citep{GaiaDR1:2016, GaiaDR2:2018, GaiaEDR3:2021}.
 For the first time in Data Release 3 (DR3), a catalog of non-single stars (NSS) was produced \citep{GaiaDR3:2023, Arenou:2023}.
 A wide variety of science involving binary and multiple stars has already been done with the NSS catalog since it was released in June 2022, including the first mass measurement of a star orbiting a detached black hole \citep{El-Badry:2023a,Chakrabarti:2023}; for a summary of other discoveries, see \cite{El-Badry:2024}.